rapid7/metasploit-framework/documentation/modules/post/linux/gather/enum_containers.md

 [*] Post module execution completed
 ```

-Scenario 2: Docker, LXC and RKT are installed
+Scenario 2: Docker, LXC and RKT are installed, and each of them are running their own containers
 ```
 msf5 post(linux/gather/enum_containers) > set session 5
 session => 5